solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ## Security Considerations

-The two added gossip messages LastVotedForkSlots and Heaviest will only be sent and processed when the validator is restarted in RepairAndRestart mode.
+The two added gossip messages `LastVotedForkSlots` and `HeaviestFork` will only be sent and processed when the validator is restarted in RepairAndRestart mode.
 So random validator restarting in the new mode will not bring extra burden to the system.

-Non-conforming validators could send out wrong LastVotedForkSlots and Heaviest messages to mess with cluster restarts, these should be included in the Slashing rules in the future.
+Non-conforming validators could send out wrong `LastVotedForkSlots` and `HeaviestFork` messages to mess with cluster restarts, these should be included in the Slashing rules in the future.

 ## Backwards Compatibility